 THP-1 cells showed up-expression of EIF2AK2, IFI44L, IFITM1, MX1, and PARP9 genes and so did jurkat cells.
 We speculated whether DNA hypomethylation of type I IFN-associated genes negatively correlated with their genes expression or not.
-Therefore we analyzed the correlation between DNA methylation status and mRNA expression level.
+Therefore, we analyzed the correlation between DNA methylation status and mRNA expression level.
 As showed in figure X, the extent of demethylation in MX1 gene negative correlated with its gene expression.
 So did IFI44L, EIF2AK2, IFITM1 genes (figure X).

 Why IFN-α and -β stimulus could induce the hypomethylation alteration of type I IFN-associated genes, we speculated that the expression of DNA methyltransferases (DNMT) or demethylases contributed to the change.
-Therefore, we determined the mRNA expression of human DNMT1, DNMT3A and TET1, TET2, TET3 genes in THP-1 cell line stimulated by rIFN-α4 and rIFN-β.
-Compared with no stimulus, the mRNA levels of TET1 and TET3 genes markedly up-regulated after rIFN-α4 and rIFN-β stimulating for 6 h (figure Xa, Xb), while that of DNMT3A gene significantly down-regulated after rIFN-α4 stimulating for 12 h (figure Xa).
+Therefore, we determined the mRNA expression of human DNMT1, DNMT3A and TET1, TET2, TET3 genes in THP-1 cell line stimulated by rIFN-α4 and rIFN-β1.
+Compared with no stimulus, the mRNA levels of TET1 and TET3 genes markedly up-regulated after rIFN-α4 and rIFN-β1 stimulating for 6 h (figure Xa, Xb), while that of DNMT3A gene significantly down-regulated after rIFN-α4 stimulating for 12 h (figure Xa).
 To validated the results, we detected these DNMTs and demethylases in the CD4+ T cells and CD8+ T cells from SSc patients (n>=20).
 As what we think does: the mRNA level of DNMT1 gene in SSc patients was significantly high than that in healthy controls (figure Xc).
-Additionally, the expression of TET1 gene were high than that of DNMT1 gene in 6 SSc patients (figure Xd).
+Additionally, the expression level of TET1 gene was higher than that of DNMT1 gene in 6 SSc patients (figure Xd).
 Together, these results indicated that DNA hypomethylation alterations of type I IFN-associated genes inducing with IFN-α and -β, partly due to DNA demethylase TET1 up-expression.

-SSc showed high level of functional Treg cells frequencies and low level of Th1 cells
+SSc showed high level of functional Treg cells frequencies and high level of Th17 cells, low level of Th1 cells

-[31, 32]We have utilized flow cytometry to determine CD4+CD25hiCD127lo Treg (nTreg) cells number in 20 SSc patients and 13 controls, however, there were no significance between two groups (figure X2a).
+A deteriorative complication of SSc is the developing fibrosis.
+The researches have shown that the adapative immunity involved in Th cells attributes to the fibrogenesis [31, 32].
+So, we have utilized flow cytometry to determine CD4+CD25hiCD127lo Treg (nTreg) cells number in 20 SSc patients and 13 controls, however, there were no significance between two groups (figure X2a).
 Lanteri et al report that functional Treg with CD4+CD25hiCD127loCD152+ can release effective cytokines to negative regulate cell immunity[33].
 Therefore, we detected functional Treg frequence in above-mentioned groups, and found that functional Treg level was significantly higher in case group than that in control (figure X2b).
-[34]These indicated that T cells in SSc patients maybe shift towards immune suppression as of Treg cells.
+Radstake et al found that the frequency of CD4+CD25hiFoxP3hiCD127- Treg cells is highly increased in all SSc subgroups [34].
+These indicated that T cells in SSc patients maybe shift towards immune suppression as of Treg cells.

 Additional, we also detected functional levels of CD4+ Th subtype cells with hallmarked cytokines staining in these case and control groups.
 As shown in figure X2C, Th1 cells (CD4+IFNγ+) frequencies were significantly low in case group than that in control group.
-However, Th2 cells (CD4+IL4+) frequencies were invariable between two groups (figure X2d) and Th17 cells (CD4+IL17A+) frequencies were slightly higher in case group than that in control (figure X2e).
+However, Th2 cells (CD4+IL4+) frequencies were invariable between two groups (figure X2d) and Th17 cells (CD4+IL17A+) frequencies were also significantly higher in case group than that in control (figure X2e).
 These results suggested that Th1/Th2+Th17 unbalance in SSc polarized to Th2 and Th17, and the unbalance in SSc contribute to its fibrogenesis [35].
-Interestingly, number of Tfh cells (CD4+CD185+) in case group were significantly lower than that in control (figure X2f), which also validated that T cells in SSc patients maybe shift towards immune repression.
+Interestingly, the number of Tfh cells (CD4+CD185+) in case group were significantly lower than that in control (figure X2f), which also validated that T cells in SSc patients maybe shift towards immune repression.

-With IFN-α and -β stimulus, T cells polarized towards immune suppression as of Treg cells and released more TGF-β
+With IFN-α and -β stimulus, T cells polarized towards immune suppression as of Treg cells